appljeet/ECS_171_Project/README.md

 # Collaboration

-- Ibrahim Rizk 917576313
+- Ibrahim Rizk 917576313: Worked on Model #1, worked on data preprocessing, data exploration, model fitting, worked on the write up
-- Dylan Sun 919962938L Worked on Model #1, Classification Report for Model #1, Helped With Preprocessing Dataset, worked on discussion
+- Dylan Sun 919962938: Worked on Model #1, Classification Report for Model #1, Helped With Preprocessing Dataset, worked on discussion
 - Michael Kim 918619680: Worked on Model #2, worked on the write up (specifically methods section), did some scheduling for the team
-- Mark Hong 917491553: Worked on Model #2 w/ Michael, worked on the write up (specifically figures, discussion, results, and methods)
+- Mark Hong 917491553: Worked on Model #2, worked on the write up (specifically figures, discussion, results, and methods)
 - Abhijt Singh 918269124